MarisaNicoleSloan/career-portfolio/patient-assessment-form/patient-assessment-form.md

     * Stored all responses in Firestore to dynamically filter and tailor the results based on user input.
     * Developed logic using React hooks to show conditional content and adjust results according to the answers provided, improving the accuracy and relevance of search results.
 * **UI/UX Enhancements:**
-    * Applied Figma designs to ensure a clear and intuitive UI, with a prominent call-to-action (CTA) for the filter wizard.
+    * Applied Figma designs to ensure a clear and intuitive UI, with a prominent call-to-action (CTA) for the filter wizard. **Collaboration with UX designers involved regular feedback sessions and shared Figma prototypes to ensure the form was both user-friendly and technically feasible.**
     * Redesigned the form and filter layout with Tailwind CSS to be responsive, ensuring that the intake process was accessible and user-friendly across all screen sizes.
     * Used CSS Grid and Flexbox for flexible layouts to accommodate varying mobile screen sizes and optimize for a smooth, single-page experience.
     * Optimized image and asset loading through Cloudflare's CDN to improve load times on mobile devices.